zzzarius/vinted-web-homework-assignment/homework-assignment.md

 Based on the provided screenshots, make a simple `infinite-scroll` capable web application that allows for the user to browse items and favourite them.

 ### Requirements
-* You are to use [Flickr API](https://www.flickr.com/services/api/flickr.photos.search.html) (recommended) or a similar API for data retrieval.
+* You are to use [Pexels API](https://www.pexels.com/api/) (recommended) or a similar API for data retrieval.
 If you choose another API, make sure it supports paginated results, unique images with some metadata and a way for us to access it.
 * Design should be recreated as closely as possible, including item hover state.
 * Responsive design (with at least three breakpoints — Desktop, Tablet, Phone).
 * Infinite scroll - it's a concept where additional data is loaded when user scrolls down the screen.